Vincenz Priessnitz: Success

 In 1839, 1500 patients arrived (among them one monarch, a duke and duchess, 22 princes and 149 counts and countesses) and 120 doctors to study the new therapy.
-A visit by Arch-Duke Franz Carl in October 1845 was greeted with an address extolling the virtues of Priessnitz and his methods, signed by 124 guests, from a variety of countries.
+A visit by Archduke Franz Carl in October 1845 was greeted with an address extolling the virtues of Priessnitz and his methods, signed by 124 guests, from a variety of countries.
 The new spa house, built that year with 30 rooms, was called Castle and the next house was called New Spa House.
 In 1846 Priessnitz was awarded a medal by the Emperor.
 Various aristocratic patients did him reverence by erecting monuments in the spa town.
-Among the most famous guests was Nikolai Gogol who visited the spa twice (1839 and 1846).
+Among the most famous guests was Nikolai Gogol who visited the spa twice in 1839 and 1846.

 In 1842, R. T. Claridge published The Cold Water Cure, its Principles, Theory, and Practice, which detailed Priessnitz's treatments.
 Claridge was himself a patient of Priessnitz, and his book's descriptions contain notes on the process of his own treatment at the spa, and the effectiveness of Priessnitz's treatments on other patients with various diseases.

 Priessnitz's practice spread to the U.S. soon after becoming established in Europe, and several hydropathic medical schools and medical journals were created in the U.S. Some practitioners performed scientific experiments on the effects of known water-cures, and they developed new methods and theories about the field.
 The usage of extreme temperature was toned down to account for differences in patients' age and condition.
 One notable theory that emerged was that osmosis contributed to the healing effects of water.
 The skin was thought to act as a membrane, and impurities in the body would flow out into pure water applied by bandages and baths.

 Priessnitz's English biographer, Richard Metcalfe, notes that despite the fame of the Graefenberg setting, Priessnitz believed that the water-cure treatment was what provided his patients relief, not the locale.

 That Priessnitz was of this opinion appears from the fact that after his fame had spread throughout Europe, and people came to Graefenberg from all quarters, he did not confine his practice of hydropathy to that healthy region, but visited and treated patients at their own homes in towns, where similar success attended his manipulations.

 There are some who would stultify Priessnitz by making his saying, "Man muss Gebirge haben" (One must have mountains), to mean that he considered a mountainous region indispensable to the successful practice of hydropathy.
 But, as the facts stated above show, the whole career of Priessnitz gives the lie to such a notion.